 We are lucky, because we don’t have to make too much of an effort (or to spend a lot of money) to get in vacation mode.
 All we need to do to relax for a day or even just a few hours at the end of a work day is heading to the beach.

-In this post, I highlight the nicest beaches in Cagliari and a few ones in the immediate surroundings, and share some tips so that you can make the most of them.
+In this post, I highlight the nicest beaches in and near Cagliari, and share some tips so that you can make the most of them.

 Before I go on to highlight Cagliari beaches, one word of warning: never take any sand from Sardinian beaches.
 In fact, never take any sand or rocks or shells from anywhere in the world.
 To become a more responsible tourist, check out these few tips.

 For more things to do in Cagliari, make sure to read my post A Local’s Guide To The Things To Do In Cagliari.
 And if you are planning a longer trip around Sardinia, head over to my posts A Local’s Guide To The Things To Do In Sardinia and A Complete Guide To The Island Of Asinara, Sardinia.

 Guided tours aren’t the best way to enjoy the beaches in and near Cagliari.
 After all, they are really easy to reach by public transportation.
 However, there are a few interesting things to do and places to visit that are right by the beach and you may want to join a guided tour to make the most of them.

 These are some good options:

 - Top sights of Cagliari tour – this tour goes to all the main landmarks of Cagliari and, if you want, they can even arrange an additional ride to Poetto beach.

 - 2 hour bike tour in the flamingo oasis – a bike tour of Molentargius to spot flamingoes.
 You’ll be starting from the entrance in Poetto beach.